openjs-foundation/cross-project-council/PROPOSAL_PROCESS.md

 The PR should include a new directory in the proposals directory titled for the proposal with a README.md with the outline for the proposal.

-An incubating proposal can be updated through ss many PRs as you’d like, essentially providing snapshots
+An incubating proposal can be updated through as many PRs as you’d like, essentially providing snapshots

 ## Ready for Approval